 Puerto Plata: looking for adventures, mountains and local life

 If Punta Cana sounds too posh and fancy for you (which it sometimes is) and if you are looking for authentic adventures in the countryside, Puerto Plata might also be a good pick for you.
 While most all-inclusive resorts here can’t compete with those in Punta Cana, the surrounding definitely can.
+Check here how you can get from Punta Cana to Puerto Plata.

 Especially the mountains right north of Puerto Plata are a highlight of the Dominican Republic.
 They are offering endless outdoor activity options such as canyoning, waterfall chasing, rappelling, caving, hiking or mountain biking.
 Furthermore, they form a dramatic backdrop and stunning scenery.
 Additionally, when staying in one of the all-inclusive resorts of Puerto Plata, you are much closer to the Dominican life than in Punta Cana, so you get a more authentic impression of what the Dominican Republic is about.
 Interested?
 In this article, you can find further thoughts about why Puerto Plata might be worth a consideration.